Ping Advanced Identity Cloud

 |---|---|

-| Compromised | A compromised password was detected |
+| Compromised | A matching exposed password was detected |

-| Not Compromised | No compromised credentials detected |
+| Not Compromised | No exposed credentials detected |

 | Error | An error occurred during the API call — review logs for details |